-On 13–15 April, our friends up north will be holding the Stockholm Writers Festival, the Swedish capital’s first-ever writers’ conference in English.
+On 13–15 April 2018, our friends up north held the inaugural edition of the Stockholm Writers Festival, the Swedish capital’s first-ever writers’ conference in English.
 It is devoted to helping emerging writers “find their path to published.”
-The program features a keynote by prizewinning novelist Elinor Lipman, panels and workshops with established writers, editors, and agents, as well as plenty of chances to meet fellow Scandinavia-based writers.
-See their website for more and to sign up quickly before they sell out.
+The program featured a keynote by prizewinning novelist Elinor Lipman, panels and workshops with established writers, editors, and agents, as well as plenty of chances to meet fellow Scandinavia-based writers.
+See their website for more and to sign up for future editions of the annual festival.
 Our conversation with Catherine Pettersson, the festival’s founder, ranged from the geography of dubbing habits to the collection of an aristocratic hoarder and, along the way, gave us a picture of Stockholm’s vibrant English literary scene.

 SAND: How did the idea for the Stockholm Writers Festival come about?

 Catherine Pettersson: I’m a writer myself and for years I’ve had to travel to other countries that have no reputation for being even bilingual.
 Italy has a big literary festival, Paris has big English-language literary festivals, and Stockholm didn’t have one.
 It’s crazy because I get the feeling that Sweden is even more highly bilingual English than Germany, which is pretty good on the scale of things.

 If you look at a map of English skills around Europe, Scandinavia basically wins.

 What’s surprising about Germany is that you guys dub television programs.